animo/expo-mdoc-data-transfer/README.md

 For [managed](https://docs.expo.dev/archive/managed-vs-bare/) Expo projects, please follow the installation instructions in the [API documentation for the latest stable release](#api-documentation).
 If you follow the link and there is no documentation available then this library is not yet usable within managed projects &mdash; it is likely to be included in an upcoming Expo SDK release.

+TODO: plugin config for iOS and android:

+- iOS
+  - add `expo-build-properties` with `ios.useFrameworks: "dynamic"`
+  - the library works with both new and old arch, but is most efficient on new arch
+    - to enable new arch add `expo-build-properties` with `newArchEnabled: true`
+- Android
+  - @berend?

 # Installation in bare React Native projects

 For bare React Native projects, you must ensure that you have [installed and configured the `expo` package](https://docs.expo.dev/bare/installing-expo-modules/) before continuing.